 I know there are many cultures where you buy in dessert and LA is one of them.
 I wouldn’t gripe, but the bought stuff here is dazzling in its aesthetic perfection but tastes of nothing.
 And it’s incredibly sweet.
 Horribly sweet.
 So here’s what I’m thinking: I write a book (which will be read by about seven people, but to those people I say thank you very much) about what you can make or bring that is neither horrifically sweet nor terribly complicated.
-It may well look as if a donkey has been let loose in the garden and then battered its way through the post and pans before relieving itself in your cake tin.
+It may well look as if a donkey has been let loose in the garden and then battered its way through the pots and pans before relieving itself in your cake tin.
 But it will taste good.
 And ‘afters’ need not be pudding or cake at all, but a rough cheek of apple and a chunk of crumbling Cheddar.
 Some toasted, spiced nuts.
 A bowl of sloping apricots with cardamom.
 Or a chocolate pot.

 Cardamom was imported from its native India in the Middle Ages by Arabic traders to the Muslim Mediterranean (Turkey, Lebanon, Syria, Egypt for example), where it now belongs to the sphere of cooking known as the saffron-cinnamon link*.
 Beloved of Scandinavians too, it does well in sweet things (including sweet vegetables like carrots and parsnips).
 It is strong, searing almost – as if you have found yourself in a clearing after a recent bonfire involving eucalyptus: charcoal, menthol, ash, smoke and the shock of clean air combine, particularly if you whizz up the seeds in a blender and stick your head in.
 It belongs with almonds, pistachios, rose water, oranges and lemons.
 Good in bread and cake, bewitching in a poaching syrup for fruit.
 Chocolate it loves, including the white stuff where it cuts through the sweet gloop with masterful directness.